Ankr-network/ankr-docs/pages/rpc-service/tech-stuff.md

 Our fundamental distinction is that we use a whole network of geo-distributed load balancers instead of a single one for that purpose.
 Such an approach reduces the time needed for the request to get to a load balancer.
 And you don't have to work in NASA to realize that it's quicker for a user from Australia to reach the Australia-based load balancer than the one from abroad.

-Secondly, we can boast of having a vast geographical distribution of nodes themselves which never really ends to expand.
+Secondly, we can boast of having a vast geographical distribution of nodes themselves, which never really ends to expand.
 And we're committed to building our network of nodes coupled by location to the network of load balancers.
 Thereby, we reduce the requests processing time (the time request goes from the load balancer to the node and back), making the geographical distribution and the nodes-to-load-balancers coupling a powerful solution to increase infrastructure effectiveness and reduce querying latency.

 The idea behind our geo-distributed architecture of nodes and load balancers is to provide the user with the same predictable top-quality services regardless of the user's location.